Prostitution in Hong Kong: Mainland China

-Despite the more visible presence of Thai and Filipino sex workers in Hong Kong, the majority of migrant sex workers who come to Hong Kong are from mainland China.
+The majority of migrant sex workers who come to Hong Kong are from mainland China.
 It is reported that with RMB10,000–20,000, mainland Chinese girls would normally secure a three-month visa.
 Other frequent or previously deported visitors might experience tight visa requirements and would normally obtain only seven-day visas.
 Owing to the short stays and other expensive costs (to pay for the travel arrangements and cover the high cost of renting apartments, advertising etc. in Hong Kong), sex workers would exert all their energy and work from morning till night during their seven-day stay.
 The necessity to make money quickly also means that the sex workers are more likely to take risks.
 The advent of the Two-way Permit and relaxation of restrictions on mainlanders to visit Hong Kong has continued to fuel the supply of workers from the mainland, even though working would be in theory a violation of the visa conditions.

 Many mainland girls advertise their services on websites where they put their pictures, contact numbers and service charges.
 The youngest and most attractive may offer their services to customers at three- or four-star hotels and provide their services there; their own accommodation is less likely to be of this quality, but usually within a walk or short ride away from the main clusters of hotels, to which they are led to by their pimps, known locally as "grooms" (馬伕).

 Older, less attractive girls will find themselves working in the one-woman brothels as "phoenixes" (鳳), a term derived from the similarity of the Chinese word for prostitute to that of chicken (雞).
 Prices are lower than for girls who target the tourist hotels, variations in price being a product of location, with those working within the corridor formed by Nathan Road being on the whole higher than that found in the towns of the New Territories.